Colleges by Location

 Tuition and Fees

-In 2023, tuition amounted to $49,970 for all full-time domestic students.
-Since Cornell College is a private institution, there is no difference in tuition for out-of-state or international students.
-Fees per academic year required of full-time students came to a total of $664 in 2023.
+Tuition fees per academic year for full-time domestic students were $54,056 in 2024.
+Cornell College is a private institution, so tuition is the same for all the accepted students.
+Fees per academic year required of full-time students came to a total of $720 in 2024.

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
-The cost of books and supplies for full-time students of this school is estimated at about $1,200.
+When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
+Most students have to pay about $720 for books and supplies during their time at Cornell College.

 Boarding